 Participation is voluntary

-Registered blocks and foundations are visually inspected and/or tested for significant grape pathogens as defined by the state
+Registered blocks and foundations are visually inspected and tested for each state’s significant tree fruit and nut pathogens.

 Isolation requirements from commercial plantings

 Plant identity (true-to-type) requirements